Von-Labs/hook-amm/sdk/README.md

 ## API Reference

-### HookAmmClient / HookAmmClientV2
+### HookAmmClient

-Main client classes for interacting with the Hook AMM program.
+Main client class for interacting with the Hook AMM program.

 #### Constructors